 In the centre of the flag is a gold disc, which has come to represent the island′s phosphate mining history although it was originally included only for aesthetic reasons to provide a background for the green map of Christmas Island.

 Although there is no legal impediment to the Christmas Island Assembly formally adopting the above flag as the flag of the Territory, no Act has ever been passed on the island to proclaim the flag nor any Ordinance promulgated to regulate its use.
-To date, the flag is still unofficial and it is not clear why action has never been taken to formalise it.
+To date, the flag is still unofficial and it is not clear why action has never been taken to formalize it.

 Flag Proportion: 1:2

 Norfolk Island, an Australian external territory since 1913, lies 1400 km east of Australia in the Pacific Ocean and has a permanent population of approximately 2000.
 Norfolk Island gained a measure of self government when it acquired its own Legislative Assembly in 1979.
 Soon after, Norfolk Island adopted its own distinctive flag.

 Central to the flag is a silhouette of one of Norfolk Island′s most famous symbols - the Norfolk Island Pine tree - which was first used on Norfolk Island′s great seal, granted in 1856.
 The green stripes on each side symbolise Norfolk Island′s abundant vegetation.